What is Lead THE Cause?

 When and where is it happening?

-Who are the speakers?
+Who are the speakers and worship artist?

 Who is Lead THE Cause for?

 What does the small group training look like?

 Core 101 will feature the following topics:

 The key to effectively sharing your faith is by having a conversation, not giving a presentation.
 People are more open to discussing their spiritual views when they know that you genuinely care about them and want to know what they believe and why.
 This session goes over our proven approach that allows you to start a spiritual conversation in non-offensive, genuine way.